Social determinants of health in poverty: Definitions and measurements

-Social Determinants of Health have a huge impact on the lives of many individuals.
+Social determinants of health have a huge impact on the lives of many individuals.
 It impacts their job likelihood, success, health, and future.
 For instance, those who come from lower socioeconomic status are more likely to develop health conditions such as cardiovascular disease.
 Some factors that affect these individuals and their health are food insecurity, financial stability, and healthcare access.
-Those who are from lower socioeconomic status backgrounds are likely to have adverse CVD outcomes when compared to higher-income populations who may also be benefiting from curative and preventative strategies.
+Those who are from lower socioeconomic status backgrounds are likely to have adverse cardiovascular outcomes when compared to higher-income populations who may also be benefiting from curative and preventative strategies.